You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 - There are things you can do to help improve your appetite, but don't dwell on it as this can stress you out and make eating more difficult.

-Appetite loss in people living with a terminal illness or advanced disease can have a lot of causes.
+Appetite loss for people living with a terminal illness or advanced disease can have a lot of causes.
 It can be caused by other symptoms of the illness or side effects of medicines or treatment.
 These include:

 - metabolic changes in your body due to advanced disease